cmp-202/ssh2shell/README.md

       [message handler code]
     }
   },
-  verbose:            true/false, [determines if all command output is processed by message handler as it runs]
+  verbose:            true/false, [if true all command output is processed by message handler as it runs]
   connectedMessage:   "[on Connected message]",
   readyMessage:       "[on Ready message]",
   closedMessage:      "[on Close message]",
+  onCommandProcessing: function( command, response, sshObj, stream ) {
+    [callback function, optional code to run during the procesing of a command] },
-  onCommandComplete:  function( sshShellInst ) {
+  onCommandComplete:   function( command, response, sshObj ) {
-    [callback function, optional code to run on the completion of a command. sshShellInst is the instance object] },
+    [callback function, optional code to run on the completion of a command before the next command is run] },
-  onEnd:              function( sshShellInst ) {
+  onEnd:               function( sessionText, sshObj ) {
-    [callback function, optional code to run at the end of the session. sshShellInst is the instance object] }
+    [callback function, optional code to run at the end of the session] }
 };
 ```